 When a person is "on their high horse", thinking they are better than others, conceited and arrogant, it is because they have low self-esteem and are filled with "fear".

 He is constantly criticizing, and judging others.
-He is pointing out others’ weakness and how he is better, smarter and “superior”.
+He is pointing out others’ weaknesses and how he is better, smarter, and "superior".
 He talks loud and he talks a lot.
 He acts like he knows everything about everything.